 Training style is a likely cause of increased stress in dogs.
 In a study on training tests by Scott and Fuller, results indicate that the expression of any one ability is highly dependent on the training method used (1965).
 Suzanne Clothier puts it well 'Öany method which incorporates fear, confusion, or aggression from the handler is not conducive to learning, curiosity, enjoyment, trust and cooperation (1996)'.

 In a pioneer study on genetics and the social behaviour of dogs, researchers found that different breed groups responded to training pressure in different ways.
 A link was also found between emotional, or stressed, behaviour and heredity.
 Furthermore, different emotional behaviours were discovered to form a prominent part of the characteristic behaviour of breeds and individuals.
 (Scott & Fuller, 1965)

 Audrey attended Virginia Tech where she earned a B.S. degree in Animal Science in 1997.
 (Go Hokies!)
-While still in school, I accepted a job training explosives detection dogs through Galaxy Scientific Corporation.
-This marked the beginning of my dog-training career, and ever since I have been schooled in the art of reinforcement trainng.
+While still in school, she accepted a job training explosives detection dogs through Galaxy Scientific Corporation.
+This marked the beginning of my dog-training career, and ever since she has been schooled in the art of reinforcement training.
 She found herself, and her passion, in the world of animal behaviour